Scientific Name

 Description

 Sedum palmeri 'Guatemalan Mini' is a small succulent shrub with light green leaves with gently serrated margins.
-It is much smaller than Sedum palmeri.
-Leaves are narrowly spatulate and 0.8 inches (2 cm) long.
-The inflorescences are very abundant and come to bloom almost simultaneously with those of S. palmeri.
+It is much smaller than the typical Sedum palmeri.
+The leaves are narrowly spatulate and can grow up to 0.8 inches (2 cm) long.

 Hardiness